Are offices a thing of the past?

 It’s time to redesign the office as we know it

 But, it’s the end of the office is quite a drastic statement.
 Many roles require a physical presence, like in manufacturing, retail, and healthcare.
 While knowledge-intensive jobs done from a computer are naturally suited to remote work.

 So it’s time to focus on the future of work and reimagine the office.
 Organizations need to find a balance between presence and flexibility.
 In a hybrid workplace, some employees split their time between the office and remote.
 Others stay full-time in the office.
 But all employees are rarely in one space simultaneously.

 With fewer people in the building, businesses can redesign spaces to suit employee needs.
 Perhaps employees only come to the office to meet with colleagues for brainstorming, social events, or teaching days.
 In this case, desks could be removed and replaced with creative rooms or café style areas.
 Offices will have to ensure social distancing and better health and safety measures.

 37% of employees will work continue to from home regularly, a jump from 18% pre-pandemic, and businesses are unlikely to need as much space as they did before.
 This could spur a move to shared offices with two or more businesses co-renting.
 Employees might not have a designated workspace but flex-desk and book in advance.

 Organizations could also decide to decentralize and have regional hubs, in coworking spaces.
 This allows people to move to less expensive areas, and come into the office when they wish.

 While it may not be the end of the office, it is the end of 9-5 in-office Monday to Friday.
 The workplace of the future is hybrid.
-More than a quarter of employees will be adopting hybrid work by the end of 2021.
+More than a quarter of employees planned to adopt hybrid work by the end of 2021.

 This flexible working style balances the benefits of remote work, saving employees and organizations time and money as well as offering a better work-life balance.